Tomographic constraint on anisotropic cosmic birefringence: Introduction

 To confirm these signals, further work is needed to address the intrinsic parity-odd correlations in Galactic foregrounds, which may be used to calibrate the absolute polarization angle \cite{Huffenberger:2019:dustEB,Cukierman:2022:dust,Hervias-Caimapo:2024}.
-Another more direct approach is to reduce uncertainties in the absolute polarization angle by improving calibration techniques \cite{SO:wiregrid,Ritacco:2023mgi}.
-Alternatively, observables unaffected by miscalibration angle can be considered.
+Another more direct approach is to reduce uncertainties in the absolute polarization angle by improving calibration techniques \cite{SO:wiregrid,Coppi:2022,Ritacco:2023mgi}.
+Alternatively, observables unaffected by miscalibrated polarization angle can be considered.
 For example, recent studies indicate that the time evolution of pseudoscalar fields during recombination and reionization significantly alters the CMB polarization power spectra \cite{Finelli:2009,Lee:2013:const,Gubitosi:2014:biref-time,Sherwin:2021:biref,Nakatsuka:2022,Naokawa:2023,Yin:2023:biref,Naokawa:2024xhn,Murai:2024yul}.
-Measuring the spectral shape of the $EB$ power spectrum could break the degeneracy between the miscalibration angle and cosmic birefringence signals.
+Measuring the spectral shape of the $EB$ power spectrum could break the degeneracy between the miscalibrated polarization angle and cosmic birefringence signals.
 Additional constraints on the late-time evolution of ALPs could be obtained by observing the polarized Sunyaev-Zel'dovich effect \cite{Lee:2022:pSZ-biref,Namikawa:2023:pSZ} and galaxy polarization \cite{Carroll:1997:radio,Yin:2024:galaxy}.
-These tomographic signals can help reduce degeneracies with instrumental miscalibration angles.
+These tomographic signals can help reduce degeneracies with the miscalibrated polarization angle.